What Does a Midwife Do?

 How to Choose Your Team

-Natural Birth Team: If you are leaning toward a natural birth experience, with minimal medical intervention you might choose a licensed and certified midwife to lead your support team.
+If you are leaning toward a natural birth experience, with minimal medical intervention you might choose a licensed and certified midwife to lead your support team.
 You might also choose to work with a doula, although most licensed midwives provide the same type of support as part of their overall service.

 Hospital Birth Team: If you are leaning more toward having your birth experience directed by a medical doctor, with more direct access to pain medication and emergency care if needed, you might prefer to have an OB / GYN as one of the health care professionals on your support team.

-Hybrid Birth Team: If you are thinking about a blended approach, in which your prenatal and postpartum care are more self-directed, but labor and deliver itself take place in a hospital, with an effort to approach the conditions of natural childbirth as closely as possible – a doula and / or CNM might be good healthcare professionals to include on your team.
+If you are thinking about a blended approach, in which your prenatal and postpartum care are more self-directed, but labor and deliver itself take place in a hospital, with an effort to approach the conditions of natural childbirth as closely as possible – a doula and / or CNM might be good healthcare professionals to include on your team.

 Moving Forward...

 I hope that we have answered these important questions for you.
 At this point you may want to know how your care team works with you to manage the pain of childbirth.
 Find out here!
+And if you are curious about the cost of a natural birth, have a peak at How Much is A Midwife.